 - He will set up separate ad groups for each service he provides, and he will run 3 Ads in each ad group.
 That way, the ads will compete with each other and the best performing ones will end up being shown more often

 - He will use his Adwords campaign to promote a free e-book he has written about important tax law revisions that are important to his target market.
 This e-book will be freely available in exchange for an email address, name and contact phone number

 This would give him a basic, easy to manage search presence designed to generate the most amount of leads for the least amount of spend.

 In addition to the above, Graham is going to spend half an hour or so setting up his Google Places listing, which will improve his presence for local searches related to his niche.

 Lead Nurturing Element - Email Based

-When Graham's web visitors submit their contact details in order to download the free e-book, he is going to make sure that the details are fed into his lead nurturing system.
-In this lead nurturing system, he has set up an email series that is designed to gradually warm the new leads up into becoming new customers.
+When Graham's web visitors submit their contact details in order to download the free e-book, he is going to make sure that the details are automatically fed into his lead nurturing system.
+In this lead nurturing system, he has set up an email series (made up of autoresponders) that is designed to gradually warm the new leads up into becoming new customers.

 Important information for him to note in his lead nurturing reports are: